Questions

 Abstract: We consider the orthogonal matching pursuit (OMP) algorithm for the recovery of a high-dimensional sparse signal based on a small number of noisy linear measurements.
 OMP is an iterative greedy algorithm that selects at each step the column, which is most correlated with the current residuals.

-READ ALSO: Which broth is used for E. coli?
+READ ALSO: Which is best car for driving?

 What is compressive sensing?